-Symptoms of Tularemia
+Symptoms of Tularemia in Dogs

 How to Diagnose Tularemia

-There are more advanced tests that can check for Tularemia antibodies formed by your dog's immune system.
+There are more advanced tests that can check for tularemia antibodies formed by your dog's immune system.
 These antibodies can be found by checking blood that is sampled two to four weeks apart.
-Another test, called a PCR can check for Tularemia DNA in your dog's blood or tissue.
+Another test, called a PCR can check for tularemia DNA in your dog's blood or tissue.

 Treatment for Tularemia